 Try not to frighten yourself in exam mode

-Rob Carey, who covers Norwich and villages north of the city, said the key to test success is to treat it as much like a regular lesson as you can.
+Rob Carey, who covers Norwich and villages north of the city, said the key to banishing driving test nerves is to treat it as much like a regular lesson as you can.

 “You’ve done all the training and know what to do,” he said.